-Creation of a logo for a design studio which works on UI/UX, responsive webdesign, interface animation, logo and branding design.
+Creation of a logo for a design studio that works on UI/UX, responsive web design, interface animation, logo, and branding design.

 Pencil sketching, Adobe Illustrator

-The latest version of the logo and lettering for Tubik, which you can see today, is actually the third version of studio logo.
+The latest version of the symbol and lettermark for Tubik, which you can see today, is actually the third version of the studio logo.
 Being a design studio, which works not only on UI/UX and RWD but also logo and branding design, means being attentive and sensitive to the trends of the market and feeling the time for the wind of change.
 Well, for our studio history this wind brought changes three times.